mcandre/toys/go/испытание/README.md

 * local go docs ✓
 * godoc.org ✗

-However, other development tools like git and WLS bash, may not feature varying degrees of Unicode support.
+However, other development tools like git and WLS bash, may feature varying degrees of Unicode support.

 # EXAMPLE